viniono/parallel_black_scholes/README.md

 # Parallalel Option Pricing in the GPU - Final Project CSC 213

 ## Students:
-Diogo Tandeta Tartarotti
-Vinicius Ono Sant'anna
+Diogo Tandeta Tartarotti and Vinicius Ono Sant'anna

 ## Source code
 - main.cu: has the GPU kernel and main function.